-Although dolphins can fend for themselves when it comes to living and feeding, dolphins are quite accustomed to living in groups of upwards to 1,000 and highly efficient at teaming to feed on large schools of forage fish.
+Although dolphins can fend for themselves when it comes to living and feeding, they are pretty accustomed to living in groups of over 1,000 and are highly efficient at teaming to feed large schools of forage fish.

-And don’t underestimate the bottlenose dolphin one bit, because they are highly intelligent and very capable of not only being training, but knowledge sharing with other dolphins.
+And don’t underestimate the bottlenose dolphin one bit because they are brilliant and capable of being trained and sharing knowledge with other dolphins.
 This ranks dolphins right up there with us humans and not far behind apes.

-Because of this acute acumen, dolphins have been trained by countless militaries for aquatic search.
-Too, this is one reason dolphins were chosen for aquarium and tv shows such as Flipper.
+Because of this acute acumen, countless militaries have trained dolphins for aquatic search.
+This is one reason dolphins were chosen for aquarium and tv shows such as Flipper.

-But one of the things local fisherman and angular may experience when encountered by dolphins, is their cooperation to misguide and drive fish into the nets with their intelligent use of sound and speed, making the fisherman’s job that of much ease.
+But one of the things local fisherman and angular may experience when encountered by dolphins is their cooperation in misguiding and driving fish into the nets with their intelligent use of sound and speed, making the fisherman’s job easier.

-Dolphins love this sort to stimulated play and problem solving, which makes fishing and helping fisherman a win-win cause for all parties involved, with the exception of the fish.
+Dolphins love this sort of stimulated play and problem-solving, which makes fishing and helping fishermen a win-win cause for all parties involved, except for the fish.